Home Web Internet Protesters break window of Google bus, report says

 The backlash between the tech business and the group around it continues to grow.
 The buses shuttling workers to and from Silicon Valley workplaces to their San Francisco and Oakland homes are changing into a logo of that divide.

 According to the instances, there were three bus protests in all — two Google buses in Oakland and one Apple bus in San Francisco.
-“We wish the ruling class, which is changing into the tech class, to hearken to our voices and take heed to the voices of people that are being displaced,” one protestor mentioned, consistent with Reuters.
+“We wish the ruling class, which is changing into the tech class, to hearken to our voices and take heed to the voices of people that are being displaced,” one protester mentioned, consistent with Reuters.

-Related More Articles
+Related More Articles :

 But while the non-Valley public begins to thrust back against the tech elite, there are signs that the tech elite is feeling isolated themselves.
-On Thursday night, TechCrunch reported that tech investor Tim Draper proposed California is split up into six separate states — together with one state specifically cordoned off as Silicon Valley.
+On Thursday night, TechCrunch reported that tech investor Tim Draper proposed that California be split up into six separate states — together with one state specifically cordoned off as Silicon Valley.